FultonBrowne/fksh/README.md

 this is a modded version of mir bsd's mksh

-to build on any UNIX or UNIX like system run `make build`. to build and run execute `make run`
+to build on any UNIX or UNIX like system run `make build`. to build and run execute `make run`.
+To install run `make install` as root

-note at this time `make install` is not ready due to the fact that fksh is not very stable ath this time